 For guidance on Stage I of the scheme up to 30 June, see:

-In addition, claims cannot be made more than 14 days before the end date of a claim, so, for example, claims to 31 July cannot be made until at least 18 July.
+In addition, claims cannot be made more than 14 days before the end date of a claim,

 In the Summer Economic Update there was announced a new jobs retention bonus – bring someone back who was furloughed at any time and employ them from 1 November 2020 to 31 January 2021, and the government will pay the employer £1,000 per employee.
 The employee must be paid at least £520 per month for those three months. .